 COVID has forced us all to go very virtual.
-Over the last four months, “virtual” may have overtaken “very” as the most common adjective in the English language.
-Everything has picked up a Virtual Variation—virtual lectures, virtual happy hours, virtual work meetings, virtual baby showers.
-And, I assume, a very, very, very large amount of virtual sex.
+Over the last many months, “virtual” may have overtaken “very” as the most common adjective in the English language.
+Everything has picked up a Virtual Variation.
+Virtual lectures, virtual happy hours, virtual work meetings, virtual baby showers.
+And a very, very, very large amount of virtual sex.
 Not that I’d know, since my Monogamous Sex Partner is also my Only Bubble Mate.

 As much as this pandemic sucks, with all the quarantining and distancing and whatnot, it would indubitably be a lot worse if we didn’t have Zoom, Skype, FaceTime, email, text messaging, flat-rate phone bills no matter who or where you call, and flat-rate internet with endless streaming.